You should apply when you have met all of the following requirements:

-The Basic Assessment requirement can be met with qualifying SAT/ACT+Writing scores or by taking and passing the PAPA administered by Pearson or the ETS Core Assessment for Educators administered by ETS.
+The Basic Skills Test can be met with qualifying SAT/ACT+Writing scores or by taking and passing the PAPA administered by Pearson or the ETS Core Assessment for Educators administered by ETS.
 Specific Information about the Basic Assessment is found on our Testing page.

-Since the Basic Assessment is required for admission to the Teacher Education Program, students should meet this requirement as early as possible, but at least by early spring of the sophomore year.
+Since the Basic Assessment is required for admission to the Teacher Education Program, students should meet this requirement as early as possible, but at least by the end of fall semester of the sophomore year.